Liam-DeVoe/liam-devoe/README.md

 Hey there.
-I like writing helpful python libraries for people and putting them up on pypi.
+I like writing helpful python libraries in my free time and putting them up on pypi.
 I also:

 * am the author of [circleguard](https://github.com/circleguard/circleguard), a cheat detection program for [osu!](https://osu.ppy.sh/home), a rhythm game
 * am a developer of [planetterp](https://planetterp.com/), a ratemyprofessor-esque website specific to the Univeristy of Maryland